 Problem Citizen participation in new democratic platforms and processes (cf. Betri Reykjavik and Citizens Initiatives) takes a lot of time and energy and often leads to exhaustion and frustration from citizens.
-People that have Solution A municipal currency and social market place to remunerate voluntary work for the common good with for example access to additional services, or the ability to pay rent, utilities and basic goods.
-Relieve p and over rewardir done for common overty work by og actions the good Unfair Aduantage D-CENT is free to use Close partnerships with local government institutions as well as key civil society organisations in each pilot country User Segment Reykjavik Town Hall Helsinki Town Hall Hull City Council (HullCoin) Betri Reykjavik Open Ministry Unemployed been hit by economic hardship are also facing cuts to welfare provision, struggling to cover basic needs.
-Existing alternatives SoNantes HullCoin Basic Income Social Welfare Key Metrics Number of wallets using the currency Levels and frequency of trading Poverty reduction in local areas Increase in citizen participation in new democratic platforms Concept Bitcoin for the social good Channels Betri Reykjavik Open Ministry Digital wallets Social market place Welfare recipients Early adopters Betri Reykjavik Open Ministry HullCoin Cost structure Free to use, open source Reueni Self-sustair ue stream
+Solution A municipal currency and social market place to remunerate voluntary work for the common good with for example access to additional services, or the ability to pay rent, utilities and basic goods.
+Relieve p and over sition overty work by og actions the good Unfair Aduantage D-CENT is free to use Close partnerships with local government institutions as well as key civil society organisations in each pilot country User Segment Reykjavik Town Hall Helsinki Town Hall Hull City Council (HullCoin) Betri Reykjavik Open Ministry Unemployed People that have been hit by economic hardship are also facing cuts to welfare provision, struggling to cover basic needs.
+Existing alternatives SoNantes HullCoin Basic Income Social Welfare Key Metrics Number of wallets using the currency Levels and frequency of trading Poverty reduction in local areas Increase in citizen participation in new democratic platforms Bitcoi the so good - Channels Betri Reykjavik Open Ministry Digital wallets Social market place Welfare recipients Early adopters Betri Reykjavik Open Ministry HullCoin Cost structure Free to use, open source e Reuent Self-sustain Je stream